$2.350

 Rodolfo Massi, assisted by his staff, personally follows all cyclists pedalling with them, providing his professionalism, services and advice that come from his great experience and infinite passion for cycling.

-If you're not trained, don't worry, we might offer two bike types, choosing between mtb and racing bikes, between the lightweight carbon model (weight 11 kg) with a little help and standard e-bikes (20-23 kg) with more thrust and power.
+If you're not trained, don't worry, we might offer two bike types, choosing between E-bike and racing bikes, between the lightweight carbon model with electric gear and standard e-bikes with more thrust and power.

 ROUTE CHARACTERISTICS